ProjectLiberty2029/PL2029/README.md

 ### Configuration variables

-Leap day will respect the following variables, if set in your site's `_config.yml`:
+PL2029 will respect the following variables, if set in your site's `_config.yml`:

 ```yml
 title: [The title of your site]